TomasEliz/sound-SMBL/README.md

 #### [Javascript, React, React-Redux, CSS]

 ### !!!
 Project is work in progress!!!
-#### Simply log in using email: `test@email.com` password: `password1234`, or create account using any non-existent (or real) email address.
+#### Simply log in using email: `test@email.com` password: `password1234`, or create account using any, for now preferably non-existent, email address.

 Sound-SMBL is a small website for music fans.
-User can access the website by logging into their account or creating a new one.
-Website allows user to search for artists, review bio- and discography, check upcoming events.
-User can Follow artists, create collection of favorite albums and add selected events to their list.
+User can access the website by logging into the account or creating a new one.
+Website allows user to search for artists, view bio- and discography, check upcoming events.
+User can follow artists, create collection of favorite albums and add selected events to their list.

 ------------------------------------------------------------------------------------------------------------------------------------------------------------------